Ernest Junction railway tunnel: History

 Not long after the opening of the Southport/Nerang line, representatives from the district requested the South Coast line be extended to Coolangatta and Tweed Heads.
 A coach service had been taking passengers from the Nerang station to the increasingly popular holiday destinations at Coolangatta and Tweed Heads.
 It was believed that a line extension would also benefit the farming communities along the requested railway line.
 In December 1900 Queensland Parliament approved the rail extension, which was completed by September 1903.
 The opening was reported in The Telegraph which stated that the "railway to the Tweed Heads will be opened today without ceremony".
 It was intended that the Tweed Heads line would eventually link up to the New South Wales rail network from Murwillumbah; however, this did not eventuate.

 The new rail extension increased Ernest Junction Station's importance.
 As the terminus for the three lines (Ernest Junction to Brisbane, Ernest Junction to Southport and Ernest Junction to Nerang and Tweed Heads) its new role was to divide trains arriving from South Brisbane, to provide separate services to and from Southport and Tweed Heads.
 A train from South Brisbane with carriages separately assigned for Southport and Tweed Heads passengers would arrive at Ernest Junction Station.
-The Tweed Head bound passenger carriages were detached and reattached to another engine, which travelled south to Coolangatta and Tweed Heads, via Nerang.
+The Tweed Heads bound passenger carriages were detached and reattached to another engine, which travelled south to Coolangatta and Tweed Heads, via Nerang.
 The original train with passengers destined for Southport would continue east.
 Conversely, trains arriving separately from Southport and Tweed Heads would be combined to form a South Brisbane-bound train.

 With the extension of the line to Tweed Heads, another concrete tunnel was constructed at West Burleigh in 1900.
 This tunnel was slightly shorter than Ernest Junction, being 87 m.
 It has since been demolished to make way for road construction.

 At the time the line was extended to Tweed Heads, surf bathing was becoming increasingly popular.
 Younger holiday-goers were choosing the more exciting and challenging surf beaches, rather than still-water resorts such as Southport.
 Due to the rail extension, Coolangatta attracted thousands of visitors, eager to visit the fashionable seaside destination.
 In 1903 just under 7000 passengers arrived at Tweed Heads railway station and ten years later this had risen to 16,522 passengers.
 Guest houses and hotels were rapidly established at Coolangatta and over the border in Tweed Heads.
 Photographs taken at the time depict crowds of visitors disembarking at Tweed Heads railway station for a weekend at the beach.
 The extension of the line also provided farmers in areas such as Currumbin and Tallebudgera with an efficient means of despatching produce to Brisbane markets, or of sending milk and cream to butter factories in the region.